learn-co-curriculum/phase-0-hosting-on-github-pages/README.md

 # Hosting a Website on GitHub Pages

+## Learning Goals

+- Understand what it means to host a website
+- Use GitHub to host a website from a Git repository

 ## Introduction

 In the earlier days of the internet, if you wanted to publish a custom website,